 Photos: Chris Fonseca, Ariel Fung, Billy Read

-Feedback from Communication Specialist College Doncaster
+Feedback: Students and Staff from Communication Specialist College Doncaster

 Practicing and then performing some amazing dances!
 We loved working with Billy Read.
 Thank you for teaching us!

 What the workshops offer